hibernate/hibernate-search/README.md

     > mvn clean install -Dtest.elasticsearch.java_home=/path/to/my/jdk

+## JQAssistant

+You can request static analysis and sanity checks with the `jqassistant` profile.
+Tests do not need to be run for these checks.

+    > mvn clean install -Pjqassistant -DskipTests

+You can also inspect the created Neo4j datastore after a build, provided that build had the `jqassistant` profile enabled:

+    > mvn jqassistant:server -Pjqassistant-server -pl reports

+The Neo4j web UI will be accessible from http://localhost:7474/.

 ## Contributing

 New contributors are always welcome.
 We collected some helpful hints on how to get started